BuoySoftware/guides/migrations/README.md

 - Phase 1:
   - _Code_ - Add deprecation warnings for old attribute.
   - _Schema Migration_ - Create new column in the appropriate table.
-  - _Function_ Create function to duplicate data from old to new column.
+  - _Database Function_ Create function to duplicate data from old to new column.
-  - _Trigger_ - Create trigger to run function on old column.
+  - _Database Trigger_ - Create trigger to run function on old column.
   - _Schema Migration_ - Add phase 1 trigger and function.
   - _Data Migration_ - Create a backfill from old to new column.
 - Phase 2:
   - _Code_ - Move reads from old to new column & ignore old column.
   - _Schema Migration_ - Remove phase 1 function and trigger.
-  - _Function_ Create function to duplicate data from new to old column.
+  - _Database Function_ Create function to duplicate data from new to old column.
-  - _Trigger_ - Create trigger to run function on new column.
+  - _Database Trigger_ - Create trigger to run function on new column.
   - _Schema Migration_ - Add phase 2 trigger and function.
 - Phase 3:
   - _Code_ - Remove deprecation warnings for old attribute.
-  - _Functions and Triggers_ - Remove all function and trigger.
+  - _Database Functions and Triggers_ - Remove all functions and triggers.
   - _Schema Migration_ - Remove phase 2 function and trigger.
   - _Schema Migration_ - Remove old column.